Doughnut: Vietnam

 Vietnamese varieties of doughnuts include bánh tiêu, bánh cam, and bánh rán.
-Bánh tiêu is a sesame-topped, deep-fried pastry that is hallow.
+Bánh tiêu is a sesame-topped, deep-fried pastry that is hollow.
 It can be eaten alone or cut in half and served with bánh bò, a gelatinous cake, placed inside the pastry.
 Bánh cam is from Southern Vietnam and is a ball-shaped, deep-fried pastry coated entirely in sesame seeds and containing a mung bean paste filling.
 Bánh rán is from Northern Vietnam and is similar to bánh cam; however, the difference is that bánh rán is covered with a sugar glaze after being deep-fried and its mung bean paste filling includes a jasmine essence.

 Europe

+Armenia

+Armenia – Ponchik (պոնչիկ, borrowed from the Russian word пончик) is a deep-fried piece of dough shaped into a flattened sphere, that turns into a puffed-up sphere upon frying and then becomes a flattened sphere after it is opened.
+Ponchiks are filled with custard (plain, vanilla or chocolate mostly), while nowadays, they also get filled with Nutella, caramel and jam.
+In Armenian cuisine, ponchik has evolved from its possibly medieval Armenian (although under different name) and Soviet roots into a beloved street and café dessert with a distinctly local character.
+While the Russian ponchik is often unfilled, or filled with jam and resembles a normal donut, the Armenian version is always filled with custard and puffy, collapsing after It is opened.
+Tutalik (տուտալիկ) is another Armenian doughnut-like dessert similar to doughnut holes, Armenian doughnuts are sometimes also referred to as chickies.

 Austria

 In Austria, doughnut equivalents are called Krapfen.
-They are especially popular during Carneval season (Fasching), and do not have the typical ring shape, but instead are solid and usually filled with apricot jam (traditional) or vanilla cream (Vanillekrapfen).
+They are especially popular during Carnival season (Fasching), and do not have the typical ring shape, but instead are solid and usually filled with apricot jam (traditional) or vanilla cream (Vanillekrapfen).
 A second variant, called Bauernkrapfen are also made of yeast dough, and have a thick outside ring, but are very thin in the middle.